Skip to content

 Configuration options

-Options can be defined in the constructor or as environment variables, with constructor options having the highest precedence.
+Most options can be defined in the constructor or as environment variables, with constructor options having the highest precedence.
 Default options can be overridden through a FlagdOptions based constructor or set to be picked up from the environment variables.

 Given below are the supported configurations: